Dimasarsyad4/SaaS-QA-Case-Study/Web-TestExecutionReport.md

 - No unintended side effects were introduced.
 - Existing functionality remained stable after implementation.

-All representative defects included in this portfolio were successfully verified after resolution.
+4 of 5 representative defects included in this portfolio were successfully verified after resolution.
+One High-severity defect (cloud-to-device data synchronization) remains open at the time of this report.

 ---

 # 8. Regression Testing Result

 Regression testing focused on validating high-risk business modules following defect resolution and feature deployment.

 The primary regression scope included: